 I am the Executive Editor of International Security at the Belfer Center for Science and International Affairs at the Harvard Kennedy School.
-I was previously a Postdoctoral Fellow at the Buffett Institute for Global Studies at Northwestern University and Visiting Scholar at the Institute for Middle East Studies at the George Washington University.
-I was previously a Postdoctoral Research Fellow at the Belfer Center and a Predoctoral Fellow at the Center for International Security and Cooperation at Stanford University.
+I was previously a Postdoctoral Fellow at the Buffett Institute for Global Studies at Northwestern University, a Postdoctoral Research Fellow at the Belfer Center and a Predoctoral Fellow at the Center for International Security and Cooperation at Stanford University.

 My research examines the international politics of rebellion with a focus on how opposition groups use diplomacy to solicit third-party support.
 I use field research and archival work to gather novel qualitative and quantitative data to produce empirically rich and historically informed case studies from the Middle East.
 While I specialize in Kurdish and Palestinian national politics, my research addresses broader trends in international security and generates theoretical and policy insights that speak to major questions in international relations and comparative politics, such as the origins and outcomes of third-party intervention, self-determination and state formation, and transnational opposition and alliance politics.

 My research has been supported by the Smith Richardson Foundation, the Project on Middle East Political Science, the Department of Education, and the Nicholson Center for British Studies, among others.
 I have also conducted field work in Iraqi Kurdistan, Israel-Palestine, Jordan, and the United Kingdom.

 I hold a B.A. in International Affairs from the George Washington University, and an M.A. and Ph.D. in Political Science from the University of Chicago.